Back to Top

 Our office continues to provide support and services remotely.

-Have your psychiatrist, psychologist and/or diagnosing physician submit a comprehensive evaluation report that diagnoses your disability along with the Disability Verification Form.
+Have your psychiatrist, psychologist and/or diagnosing physician provide you with a comprehensive evaluation report that diagnoses your disability, or have them complete the Disability Verification Form.

 They will be required to provide documentation that: